 Brian is a Managing Director with Protiviti and leader of the firm’s third-party risk management practice.
 Kathryn is Senior Vice President with Texas-based Veritex Bank and is the Director of Third-Party and Model Risk Governance.
 Helen is the Head of Third-Party Risk Management at First Citizens Bank.

 Contact Kathryn at linkedin.com/in/kathryn-hardman-096a99b.

 Contact Helen at linkedin.com/in/helensmith2021.

 Powerful Insights on Apple Podcasts

 On Tuesday, June 6, 2023, the Office of the Comptroller of the Currency (OCC), the Board of Governors of the Federal Reserve System, and the Federal Deposit Insurance Corporation (collectively, the agencies) issued the “Interagency Guidance on Third-Party Relationships: Risk Management.”
-This marks the long-awaited finalization of the proposed guidance that was initially issued on July 19, 2021, with a 90-day comment period that extended until October 18, 2021.
+This marks the long-awaited finalisation of the proposed guidance that was initially issued on July 19, 2021, with a 90-day comment period that extended until October 18, 2021.